Obliskomzap: Obliskomzap in Minsk

 Obliskomzap took control over areas vacated by the German X Army.
 However, before their withdrawal the German High Command was trying to arm anti-Bolshevik groups - a move that caused tensions between Obliskomzap and the Germans.
 The political-military leadership of the Western Region and Western Front was coordinated between Obliskomzap, the North-Western Regional Committee of the Russian Social Democratic Labour Party (Bolsheviks) and the Military-Revolutionary Committee of the Western Front.
 Obliskomzap proceeded to implement policies of the Soviet Russian government, such as nationalizations of industries, implementation of 8-hour work day and the Decree on Land.

-Obliskomzap had a tense relationship with the Byelorussian Regional Committee (BOK), a grouping that sought to convene an All-Belorussian Congress as move towards forming an autonomous or independent Belorussian government.
-Obliskomzap and the North-Western Regional Committee of the Russian Social Democratic Labour Party (Bolsheviks) saw the BOK as threat and wished to block the holding of the planned event, but the All-Belorussian Congress had the backing from the Soviet Russian government in Petrograd.
+Obliskomzap had a tense relationship with the Byelorussian Regional Committee (BOK), a grouping that sought to convene an All-Belarusian Congress as move towards forming an autonomous or independent Belarusian government.
+Obliskomzap and the North-Western Regional Committee of the Russian Social Democratic Labour Party (Bolsheviks) saw the BOK as threat and wished to block the holding of the planned event, but the All-Belarusian Congress had the backing from the Soviet Russian government in Petrograd.
 Obliskomzap had issued a ban on any holding of congresses and meetings in the region, based on a directive from Leo Trotsky.
-Joseph Stalin, the (All-Russian) People's Commissar for Nationalities, sought to mediate and gathered a meeting at Smolny in early December 1918 to discuss 'the Belorussian question'.
+Joseph Stalin, the (All-Russian) People's Commissar for Nationalities, sought to mediate and gathered a meeting at Smolny in early December 1918 to discuss 'the Belarusian question'.
 Stalin, Miasnikian, Vilhelm Knorin and BOK leader E. S. Kancher participated in the meeting.
-The Obliskomzap side argued that no security guarantees would be given for the All-Belorussian Congress but that they wouldn't block it by force.
+The Obliskomzap side argued that no security guarantees would be given for the All-Belarusian Congress but that they wouldn't block it by force.
 Furthermore, they affirmed that, based on the arguments of Trotsky, no handover of governing authority would happen in the region until the conclusion of the Brest-Litovsk talks and the convening of the Russian Constituent Assembly.
 In the end Obliskomzap was pressured by the Council of People's Commissars of the Russian Socialist Federative Soviet Republic and the Central Committee of the Russian Social Democratic Labour Party (Bolsheviks) to accept concessions to the BOK.